+UC Berkeley Haas School of Business Economic Analysis for Business Decisions (EWMBA 201A) Fall 2022

+Block I The consumers

+Decision-making under certainty (PR 3.1-3.4) and uncertainty (PR 5.1-5.3 and 5.5)

+Objectives

+- [1] Explain what economists mean by rationality, because that term is often misunderstood. - [2] Show that the techniques of economic analysis may be brought to bear on modeling and predicting behavior in many situations. - [3] The economic theory of the consumer can help managers to think system-atically through their product decisions.

+Prologue

-UC Berkeley Haas School of Business Economic Analysis for Business Decisions (EWMBA 201A) The economic agent (PR 3.1-3.4, 5.1-5.3 and 5.5) Decision making under certainty and uncertainty Lectures 1-2 Aug.
-13, 2011 Prologue Many people think that economists view people as being super-rational and find the material to be highly theoretical and not very "realistic". ... theories do not have to be realistic to be useful...
+Many people think that economists view people as being super-rational and find the material to be highly theoretical and not very "realistic".

+... theories do not have to be realistic to be useful...

 Even though the assumptions are pretty unrealistic, the theory predicts behavior well and is quite useful.

+A theory can be useful in three ways:

+- A. descriptive (how people actually choose) - B. prescriptive (as a practical aid to choice) - C. normative (how people ought to choose)

-Decision making under certainty The "standard" theory of the economic agent (consumer, manager, policy maker) is best understood as follows:
+Decision making under certainty and uncertainty

+The "standard" theory of the economic agent (consumer, manager, policy maker) is best understood as follows:

-Behavioral economics incorporate more "realistic" assumptions about rationality and decision making based on findings in psychology and related fields.
-Consumer preferences (PR 3.1) Consider some finite set of alternatives or consumption bundles (x, y, z, ...). - For our purposes it is convenient to consider only the case of two goods, since we can then depict the consumer's choice behavior graphically. - We denote a bundle by a single symbol like x, where x is simply an abbreviation for a list of two numbers (x_1, x_2) .
+Behavioral economics incorporate more "realistic" assumptions about decision making based on findings in psychology and related fields:

+Consumer preferences (PR 3.1)

+Consider some (finite) set of alternatives or consumption bundles or baskets (x, y, z, ...).

+- For our purposes it is convenient to consider only the case of two goods, since we can then depict the consumer's choice behavior graphically. - We denote a bundle by a single symbol like x, where x is simply an abbreviation for a list of two numbers (x_1, x_2) .

 Bear in mind: the two-good assumption is more general than you might think it first.
 Why?!

-Formally, we represent the consumer's preferences by a binary relation \succeq defined on the set of alternatives.
-For any pair of bundles (or baskets) x and y, if the consumer says that x is at least as good as y, we write $x \succeq y$ and say that x is weakly preferred to y.
+Formally, we represent the consumer's preferences by a binary relation \gtrsim defined on the set of consumption bundles.

+For any pair of bundles x and y, if the consumer says that x is at least as good as y, we write and say that x is weakly preferred to y.

+$$x \gtrsim y$$

 Bear in mind: economic theory often seeks to convince you with simple examples and then gets you to extrapolate.
 This simple construction works in wider (and wilder circumstances).

-From the weak preference relation \succeq we derive two other relations on the set of alternatives: - Strict performance relation $x \succ y$ if and only if $x \succeq y$ and not $y \succeq x$.
-The phrase $x \succ y$ is read x is strictly preferred to y. - Indifference relation $x \sim y$ if and only if $x \succeq y$ and $y \succeq x$.
+From the weak preference relation \succeq we derive two other relations on the set of alternatives:

+Strict performance relation

+$$x \succ y$$ if and only if $x \succsim y$ and not $y \succsim x$.

+The phrase $x \succ y$ is read x is strictly preferred to y.

+- Indifference relation

+$$x \sim y$$ if and only if $x \succsim y$ and $y \succsim x$.

 The phrase $x \sim y$ is read x is indifferent to y.

-The basic assumptions about preferences The theory begins with three assumptions about preferences.
-These assumptions are so fundamental that we can refer to them as "axioms" of consumer theory.
-[1] Completeness $$x \succsim y \text{ or } y \succsim x$$ for any pair of bundles x and y.
+The basic assumptions about preferences

+The theory begins with three assumptions about preferences.
+These assumptions are so fundamental that we can refer to them as "axioms" of decision theory.

+[1] Completeness

+$$x \gtrsim y \text{ or } y \gtrsim x$$

+for any pair of bundles x and y.

 [2] Transitivity

 if

 $$x \succsim y$$

 and $y \succsim z$ then $x \succsim z$

 for any three bundles x, y and z.